As Tesla shares fall, Amazon takes over as most shorted U.S. stock

 Since the Aug.
 7 tweet, the dollar amount of Tesla shares sold short has dropped by 16 percent, while that for Amazon has climbed by 32 percent, S3 Partners data showed.

-Amazon shares rose above $2,000 for the first time on Thursday and the company is just shy of a $1 trillion market capitalisation.
+Amazon shares rose above $2,000 for the first time on Thursday and the company is just shy of a $1 trillion market capitalization.

 S3's Dusaniwsky, however, said that with Tesla shares near the $300 level, the company could reclaim top spot for the most shorted U.S. stock, where it had stood since early May.